katilp/TagAndProbe/README.md

 This repository contains two configuration files, one to produce a root tree with the desired variables and the selection criteria, the other to do the fitting and to derive the efficiency value(s) for the selection criteria in question.

-The producer configuration `testTagProbeFitTreeProducer_ZMuMu_OpenData.py` is orginally from https://github.com/cms-sw/cmssw/blob/CMSSW_5_3_X/PhysicsTools/TagAndProbe/test/testTagProbeFitTreeProducer_ZMuMu.py with
+The producer configuration `testTagProbeFitTreeProducer_ZMuMu_OpenData.py` is originally from https://github.com/cms-sw/cmssw/blob/CMSSW_5_3_X/PhysicsTools/TagAndProbe/test/testTagProbeFitTreeProducer_ZMuMu.py with
  - flag `isMC` set as "false"
  - process `muMcMatch` commented out from the path.